Injured at work? You may be entitled to benefits and settlements under Arizona workers’ compensation law.

 If you have been told by an employer or insurance company that you aren’t entitled to workers’ compensation benefits, do NOT give up hope.
 Instead, discuss your case with our experienced attorneys to find out how we can help you.

 Lawyers from across the entire state of Arizona confidently refer workers’ compensation cases to us for legal advice and consultation.
 The Law Offices of Robert E. Wisniewski is recognized as a leader in injured workers’ compensation cases in Arizona since 1976.
-Mr. Wisniewski himself has litigated over 10,000 work-related injury cases at Industrial Commission of Arizona hearings all across Arizona, representing thousands of Arizona injured workers for over 44 years.
+Mr. Wisniewski himself has litigated over 10,000 work-related injury cases at Industrial Commission of Arizona hearings all across Arizona, representing thousands of Arizona injured workers for 45 years.

 Unlike other law firms, workers’ compensation is all we do – all day, every day – and we do it well.